PacktPublishing/Data-engineering-with-dbt/README.md

 # Data Engineering with dbt - Code Samples
-This repository contains code samples for the book Data Engineering with dbt.
+This repository contains code samples for the book **Data Engineering with dbt** by Roberto Zagni, published by PacktPublishing.

+Please look up the [LICENSE](LICENSE) before using this repository.

 ## Organization of this Repository
 This is not the repository for the dbt project used as a sample in the book.
-At the end of this readme you have a small discussion of [the sample dbt project](#the-sample-dbt-project)
+At the end of this readme there is a small presentation of [the sample dbt project](#the-sample-dbt-project)

 The files in this repo represents the evolution of the code as discussed in the different chapters of the book.
 Because of that the files are organized by book chapter.